RenjieZhao/ECE285-MLIP-Artistic-Style-Transfer/README.md

 The cyclegan demo needs to be run in the same directory as the models and images folder from below: https://drive.google.com/open?id=16LXb9OJTyKXaqRBhCc9N31m8BJiIdLNC

-These two images are used for neuralstyle_preprocess: https://drive.google.com/open?id=1RMxAh4g-IR51xWz9Dngg79l1LlUtUJeg
+These two images are used for neuralstyle_preprocess and neuralstyle that are not from hosted dataset: https://drive.google.com/open?id=1RMxAh4g-IR51xWz9Dngg79l1LlUtUJeg

 If you would like to run the training code as is you need our landscape dataset at